ARM-DOE/ACT/docs/source/CONTRIBUTING.rst

         def test_correct_ceil():
-            # Make a fake ARM dataset to test with, just an array with 1e-7
+            # Make a fake dataset to test with, just an array with 1e-7
             # for half of it.
             fake_data = 10 * np.ones((300, 20))
             fake_data[:, 10:] = -1